 The second and (as far as I know) final game to get this treatment was X-Kaliber 2097.
 Known as Sword Maniac in Japan, this game was a hack-n-slash Strider clone where you used a sword to attack in a future dystopia (2047 in the Japanese version, 2097 in the US version, natch).
 It, like BioMetal, is pretty tough, where I couldn’t even beat the first boss.
 If I knew the strategies of this game, I bet you could beat this in a half-hour.

-The soundtrack to Sword Maniac was done by the now well-known duo of Hayato Matsuo and Hitoshi Sakamoto, composers for games such as Ogre Battle, Final Fantasy Tactics, Shenmue, Final Fantasy XII, among many other well-known games.
+The soundtrack to Sword Maniac was done by the now well-known duo of Hayato Matsuo and Hitoshi Sakamoto, composers for games such as Ogre Battle, Final Fantasy Tactics, Shenmue, Final Fantasy XII, among many other famous titles.
 They’re kind of a big deal, is what I’m saying.
-Not on the leagues of Nobuo Uematsu and Koji Kondo, but more well-known than Yoshio Nagashima, who I just talked about.
+Not on the leagues of Nobuo Uematsu and Koji Kondo, but more well-known than Yoshio Nagashima, that’s for certain.

 The game itself is fairly cyberpunk in nature, and the Japanese soundtrack fits that mood.
 Who did Activision decide to go with for this?
 Some electronic band called Psykosonik.